 Ever wondered what happens behind the scenes at National Museums Scotland?
-On this guided tour you’ll visit our new state-of-the-art research facility for Scottish History and Archaeology and Natural Sciences and learn about how we care for our internationally important collections.
+On this guided tour you’ll see how we access, research and prepare collections not on display, meeting specialists from our curatorial and collections care teams to learn more about how we look after our internationally important collections.

 Tour content will vary each month, with different collection areas being showcased.
 However, the below will give you a flavour of what to expect on these unique tours.

 From fossils and rocks millions of years old to extinct or endangered animals and meteorites from outer space, our 10 million natural sciences objects and specimens help us understand the world around us.